 Yarn that feels like coming home.

-Little Skein yarn welcomes you home and into a quiet, full-hearted place where your needles move quickly and your knitting is full of love.
+House Blend is the yarn that welcomes you into a quiet, full-hearted place where your needles move quickly and your knitting is full of love.

 Yarn details and care instructions on the tabs (above).